 Local Knowledge.
 Data-Driven Insight.

 Most neighborhood guides give you a paragraph of lifestyle copy and a median price pulled from wherever was convenient.
-This page is different.
-Every number here comes from the same source (MLS closed single-family home sales), covers the same trailing 12-month window (April 2025 through March 2026), and was cleaned and verified the same way.
-That means you can compare across neighborhoods and actually trust what you are looking at.
+The page you are on now works differently.
+Every number here comes from the same source (MLS closed single-family home sales), covers the same trailing 12-month window (Apr 2025 - Mar 2026), and was cleaned and verified the same way.
+That is what makes a real comparison across neighborhoods possible.

-I cover seven neighborhoods across Miami-Dade County -- Glenvar Heights, Coral Gables, Coconut Grove, Pinecrest, South Miami, Kendall, and Palmetto Bay -- from the Grove's $2.65M median to Kendall's $1M market.
-Each one has a full city guide with deeper data, school information, lifestyle context, and the kind of nuance that only comes from working these streets for over 20 years.
-The comparison table below is your starting point.
-The individual guides are where you go to get serious.
+I cover eight Miami-Dade submarkets: Glenvar Heights, South Miami, High Pines + Ponce-Davis, Coral Gables, Coconut Grove, Pinecrest, Palmetto Bay, and Kendall.
+The price range runs from the combined High Pines + Ponce-Davis $4.525M median down to Kendall's $1M market.
+Each neighborhood has a full city guide with deeper data, school information, lifestyle context, and two decades of working these streets.
+Use the comparison table below to get oriented, then open the individual guides for the detail.

-If you are buying or selling in Glenvar Heights, Coral Gables, Coconut Grove, Pinecrest, South Miami, Kendall, or Palmetto Bay, start with the data below.
+Buying or selling in any of these eight markets?
+Start with the data below.
 Then call me when you are ready to get specific.

 At a Glance